Overview for Dalmatia by Bike and Boat

 Up-to-date travel advice on Croatia is available here.

 Trip Info for Dalmatia by Bike and BoatGo to top of page

 Difficulty Grade: Moderate

-This trip requires a moderate physical condition as the daily cycling can reach up to 55km.
-However, have in mind that the itinerary is quite flexible as on some of the days you can do only certain part of the cycling and enjoy the rest of the day on the boat.
+This trip requires a moderate physical condition as daily cycling can reach up to 55km.
+However, have in mind that the itinerary is quite flexible as on some of the days you can do only a certain part of the cycling and enjoy the rest of the day on the boat.
 There is also an option for renting an E-bike which makes the trip practically accessible to anyone (read more about difficulty grades).

 This is a guided tour so during the cycling you will be accompanied by a guide showing you the way and assisting you with bike maintenance in case of need.